Mets lose 5 series in a row for 1st time in a decade, shut out by Reds

 The problem is it's not paying off.

 For the first time since 2012, the Mets have dropped five series in a row.
-The Cincinnati Reds erupted Thursday for four first inning runs against Kodai Senga and beat New York 5-0, taking the series 2-1.
+The Cincinnati Reds erupted Thursday for four first inning runs against Kodai Senga and beat New York 5-0, taking two of three in the series.
 Spencer Steer added an insurance solo shot in the fifth inning.

-Jonathan India, Jake Fraley and Tyler Stephenson each had two hits for the Reds (16-21), who sent the Mets (18-20) to their fourth loss in five games and 13th in the last 17.
+Jonathan India, Jake Fraley and Tyler Stephenson each had two hits for the Reds (16-21), who sent the Mets (18-20) to their fourth loss in five games and 13th in 17.

-The shutout loss was New York’s seventh of the season.
-The shutout win was Cincinnati’s second.
+New York has been shut out seven times, one fewer than all of last season.
+Cincinnati pitchers had just one previous shutout this year, on April 15 against Philadelphia.

-With the Mets scoring two runs in their last 19 innings, manager Buck Showalter was asked if there's reason for concern.
+“Hats off to all the teams that shut us out,” Mets shortstop Francisco Lindor said.
+"I wish I had the answer for that one.”

 On a Cincinnati bullpen day, Derek Law pitched into the second inning, followed by Ben Lively, Lucas Sims and Kevin Herget, who logged his first career save.
 Lively (1-0), promoted from Triple-A Louisville on Tuesday, allowed four hits with a strikeout over three innings to earn his first win since his rookie season in 2017.